-Stephanie holds a BS in neuroscience and anthropology from The College of William and Mary, taught elementary school in the Baltimore City Public School Systems and earned a Masters of Arts in Teaching (MAT) from Johns Hopkins University.
+Stephanie is a Transition Training Associate for the Center on Transition Innovations (CTI).
+She holds a BS in neuroscience and anthropology from The College of William and Mary, taught elementary school in the Baltimore City Public School Systems, and earned a Masters of Arts in Teaching (MAT) from Johns Hopkins University.
+In 2021, she completed her PhD in Public Policy and Administration at Virginia Commonwealth University, L. Douglas Wilder School of Government and Public Affairs.
 Prior to working at RRTC Stephanie worked as the Training Program Director at Max’s Positive Vibe Café, where she taught food service skills to adults with disabilities.
-In 2010, Stephanie joined RRTC and earned her ACRE-certification for community rehabilitation.
-Stephanie is currently pursuing her Ph.D. in Public Policy and Administration at Virginia Commonwealth University.
+In 2010, Stephanie joined RRTC and earned her ACRE certification for community rehabilitation.

 - Wehman, P., Schall, C., McDonough, J., Graham, C., Brooke, V., Riehle, E., Brooke, A., Ham, W., Lau, S., Allen, J. & Avellone, L. (2017).
 Effects of an employer-based intervention on employment outcomes for youth with significant support needs due to autism.
 Autism, 21(3), 276–290.